1

 362

 Morris C. ‘Taking the Politics out of Broccoli’: Debating (De)meatification in UK National and Regional Newspaper Coverage of the Meat Free Mondays Campaign.
-Sociologia Ruralis Published Online First: March 2017. doi:10.1111/soru.12163
+Sociologia Ruralis.
+Published Online First: March 2017. doi: 10.1111/soru.12163

 363